RobinHC/upcoming/AirfoilThickness/README.md

 incompressible flow.
 Then we compare it to the same geometry, but with the leading and trailing edges connected by a surface.
 This changes the relative camber and thickness, but keeps the top surface geometry.
-The aim of this study is to compare a
+The aim of this study is to compare the performance difference that occurs as a result of adding a bottom surface (practically, this may resemble someone utilizing a )

 ## Outline
 -Create mesh in Gmsh.